perdian/flightlog/README.md

 # Authentication

+The application ships with a few options of authentication providers available.

-By default the application doesn't come with any built in application and works in an open single user mode: All flights are implicitely associated to a single user.
+By default no authentication is activated, which means without any additional configuration the application works in a single user mode: All flights are implicitely associated to a single user.

-Currently there are two options to configure authentication: Using the internal database or using an LDAP backend.

-## Internal database

-Using the internal database is the easiest option and requires only one additional configuration parameter (see database configuration how to make additional configuration parameters available to the application).
+If you want to enable authentication for the system you'll have to set the following configuration property:

     flightlog:
       authentication:
-        type: internaldatabase

-Now the application will authenticate using the entries in the internal database.
+        required: true

+## Local database authentication

+Using the internal database is the easiest option and is automatically active if the `flightlog.authentication.required` property has been set to `true`.

-For each login the application will look for an entry within the `user` table that has `internaldatabase` as value of the `type`, a `username` column value equal to the value entered in the login form and a `password` column value equal to the SHA-256 hash (hex encoded) of the password entered in the login form.
+For each login the application will look for an entry within the `user` table that has `internaldatabase` as value of the `authentication_source`, a `username` column value equal to the value entered in the login form and a `password` column value equal to the SHA-256 hash (hex encoded) of the password entered in the login form.

+If you want to disable the local authentication (because you want to only use other authentication methods) then you'll need to disable it with the following configuration property:

+    flightlog:
+      authentication:
+        local:
+          enabled: false

-# LDAP
+# LDAP authentication

 Using a LDAP backend requires some additional options to be set as configuration parameters:

     flightlog:
       authentication:
-        type: ldap
         ldap:
+          enabled: true
           url: ldap://127.0.0.1
           base-dn: dc=example,dc=com
           user-dn: ou=users